coconutpalm/righttypes/README.md

 ## What do failure messages look like?

-The best documentation is documentation that is clear and up-to-date.
-The source code is always up-to-date by definition.
-The `T` and `T!` macros automatically capture and stringify your source code so it can be used as part of the diagnostics that they generate.
+The `T` and `T!` macros automatically capture and stringify your source code so it can be used as part of the diagnostics that they generate on failure.
+Within collections, they automatically capture the path to the offending element as well as its position within the collection.